view7677/java-interview-questions/pages/Hibernate.md

 #### 750. What is the first level of cache in Hibernate?

-#### 751. What are the different second level caches available in Hibernate?752.Which is the default transaction factory in Hibernate?
+#### 751. What are the different second level caches available in Hibernate?

+In Hibernate, we can use different cache providers for implementing second level cache at JVM/SessionFactory level.
+Some of these are:
+1. Hashtable
+2. EHCache
+3. OSCache
+4. SwarmCache
+5. JBoss Cache 1.x
+6. JBoss Cache 2

+#### 752.Which is the default transaction factory in Hibernate?

+In Hibernate, default transaction factory is JDBCTransactionFactory.
+But we can change it by setting the property hibernate.transaction.factory_class.

 #### 753. What are the options to disable second level cache in Hibernate?